harness/developer-hub/docs/continuous-delivery/cd-deployments-category/multiserv-multienv.md

 ## Propagating multiple Services in stages

+Service propagation is not supported when using multiple services in a single stage (multi service deployments).

-When you add additional CD stages to a pipeline you can propagate the multiple Services the same way you would with one Service.
+When you add additional CD stages to a pipeline you cannot propagate the multiple services the same way you would with one service.

-For details on propagating Services in stages, go to [Propagate CD services](../cd-services/cd-services-general/propagate-and-override-cd-services.md).
+For details on propagating services in stages, go to [Propagate CD services](../cd-services/cd-services-general/propagate-and-override-cd-services.md).

 ## Rollback with multiple Services and Environments